 With a 9-foot basement, we’re hoping the temperatures at this depth are consistently mild enough to avoid any kind of significant energy penalty.
 I’m confident this will be the case because in our last home, a typical suburban tract house without much insulation, the basement always stayed cool in the summer and warm in the winter, even though the ducts to the basement had been closed off so the space never saw any direct benefit from the HVAC system.

-For minimal cost in materials, the Delta membrane seems well worth it for the added peace of mind (see Image #3, below).
+For minimal cost in materials, the Delta membrane seems well worth it for the added peace of mind (see Image #3 in the Photo Gallery at the top of the page).
 I couldn’t find any local suppliers who carried the Delta membrane, so I ordered online from Spycor Building Products.

 Insulating and waterproofing foundation walls